HWTeng-Teaching/202402-Financial-Econometrics/HW_ch10.20/HW_ch10.20.a,b.md

 ```
 ![image](https://github.com/HWTeng-Course/202402-Financial-Econometrics/assets/71587037/a2cd5d76-7be8-483a-8207-f280cbe826d7)

-The Microsoft is relatively hazardous as its beta exceeds 1.
+Microsoft's estimated beta is 1.2018, with a standard error of 0.122152.
+The t-value is 9.839, and the p-value is very small (< 2e-16).
+This means that the relationship is significant.
+Thus Microsoft is relatively hazardous as its beta exceeds 1.
 This indicates higher rates compared to the market and only by its riskier (we compensate for its risk) does CAPM assume.

 ### (b)
 **Question:**\